 Mr. Stillman was a passionate horseman and he first experienced the rural beauty of Dutchess County while riding with the Millbrook Hunt.
 During his many rides, he was struck by the beautiful rolling hills and dramatic views.
 In 1937, realizing the potential of the land, he purchased two abandoned farms comprising several hundred acres.
 Mr. Stillman named the property Wethersfield in a tribute to Wethersfield, Connecticut, where his family first settled in America in 1705.
 As land became available, the estate expanded to its current size.

 The Wethersfield Estate was constructed and refined over 50 years by Chauncey Stillman's careful eye as a place of personal retreat, agricultural experimentation, cultural enrichment, and scholarly conviviality.
-An avid art collector, horseman, garden enthusiast, and conservationist, Mr. Stillman combined all these interests when designing and constructing his estate.
+An avid art collector, horseman, and garden enthusiast, Mr. Stillman combined all these interests when designing and constructing his estate.

 In 2017, a 501(c)3 organization known as Friends of Wethersfield was formed to raise funds to assist in beautification projects for the estate.

 In keeping with this mission and the wishes of our founder, we maintain the estate’s facilities and grounds for public visitors and community use.